TheLucidDreamer1234/LucidDreams/README.md

 Please do not take any of it seriously.

-For permissions, you are free to use my code if you want you're game to be trash (pls credit me tho), and you are also free to make fanarts of my characters (if you credit me of course), this game is still in beta so please report to me any bugs you find, thank you!
+For permissions, you are free to use my code if you want your game to be trash (pls credit me tho), and you are also free to make fanarts of my characters (if you credit me of course), this game is still in beta so please report to me any bugs you find, thank you!